magiai/photoPortfolio/readme.md

-# Photographer Portfolio
+#?
+Photographer Portfolio

-Photographic portfolio with one of my projects.
+Photography portfolio with one of my projects.

-## Start
+### What did I use

 The page was made with HTML, SASS, some PHP and based on self-made Worpress theme.